MicrosoftDocs/azure-docs/articles/postgresql/flexible-server/how-to-high-memory-utilization.md

 ## Troubleshooting guides

-Using the feature troubleshooting guides which is available on the Azure Database for PostgreSQL - Flexible Server portal the probable root cause and recommendations to the mitigate high memory scenario can be found.
+Using the feature troubleshooting guides which is available on the Azure Database for PostgreSQL flexible server portal the probable root cause and recommendations to the mitigate high memory scenario can be found.
 How to setup the troubleshooting guides to use them please follow [setup troubleshooting guides](how-to-troubleshooting-guides.md).

 ## Tools to identify high memory utilization